 Giving you a bang for your buck, the Martin Road Series DRS2 gives players an affordable performance-ready dreadnought acoustic-electric that does not compromise that legendary and all too familiar Martin tone, quality, and playability.

 The most affordable solid wood sapele/spruce model available from Martin Guitars does is packed with all the essentials such as the 14-fret dreadnought body made from solid sapele back sides with a solid sitka top for amazing balance, tone, and projection.

-Ready to take on any performance, this guitar comes equipped with Fishman Sonitone electronics to offer great plugged-in performance and sound making it not only purchase for value but a play anywhere kind of guitar.
+Ready to take on any performance, this acoustic guitar comes equipped with Fishman Sonitone electronics to offer great plugged-in performance and sound making it not only purchase for value but a play anywhere kind of guitar.